Manx2 Flight 7100: Loss of control

 The technical log for the flight indicated that the co-pilot was pilot flying (PF) for the flight.
 The CVR and ATC recordings also indicate that the co-pilot was PF during the flight.
 Furthermore, injuries sustained by the co-pilot to his right hand are consistent with his having been handling the aircraft at the time of impact.
 As no autopilot or flight director was fitted, the PF was under a high workload throughout the flight.
 This was especially so as three approaches were made in poor weather to below minima with two go-arounds.
-Normally the PF handles both flight and engine controls in a coordinated manner to achieve the required flight path; the PNF carries out other tasks including monitoring the aircraft's flight path, radio communications and keeping the flight log.
+Normally the PF handles both flight and engine controls in a coordinated manner to achieve the required flight path; the pilot not flying (PNF) carries out other tasks including monitoring the aircraft's flight path, radio communications and keeping the flight log.
 The CVR indicates that the commander (PNF) took control of the power levers during final approach, this action being acknowledged by the PF.
 This was significant, as both power levers were subsequently retarded below flight idle – an action which would have been unexpected by the PF.

 The recorded data shows that the No. 1 engine reached a minimum torque level of −9% in Beta range, while No. 2 engine reached a minimum of 0%.
 This thrust asymmetry was coincident with the aircraft commencing a roll to the left (maximum recorded value of 40 degrees bank).
 It is possible that the PF may have made a control wheel input to the right in response to the unanticipated left roll.
 However, without FDR parameters of control wheel or control surface position, the investigators could not determine if such an input was made.
 The subsequent application of power to commence the go-around, at approximately 100 feet, coincided with the commencement of a rapid roll to the right and loss of control.
 The roll continued through the vertical, the right wingtip struck the runway and the aircraft inverted.

 Three principal factors contributed to the loss of control: